 commutative because the product of the associated operators in physical space is a non-commutative operator.

-However, by virtue of the Weyl rule of association, the proper ordering of the arguments and
+However, by virtue of the Weyl rule of association, the proper ordering of the arguments

-of operator is obtained
+of operator

 such that Eq.
 (2.203) recasts to the correct transport equation for